gmeks/myUplinkSmartConnect/README.md

 - HighPowerTargetTemperature - Target temperature in high mode, default 70c
 - EnergiBasedPeakTimes - When using Energi based rules, this sets the target where the water should be at HighPowerTargetTemperature.

-**Optional mqtt Configuration, used to connect to smarthouse solution like homeassistant**
+## Optional mqtt Configuration, used to connect to smarthouse solution like homeassistant
----

 - MQTTServer - IP address or FQDN of mqtt, this is optional.
 - MQTTServerPort - The port of the mqtt server, this is optional.